-We intend to offer to sell \$50 million of shares of our common stock at the public offering price less the underwriting discount, or 2,807,017 shares of our common stock assuming an initial public offering price of \$19.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), in a private placement to Tinicum, L.P., a private equity firm not affiliated with SCF, or its permitted assignees (collectively, "Tinicum") concurrently with this offering.
+We intend to offer to sell \$50 million of shares of our common stock at the public offering price less the underwriting discount, or shares of our common stock assuming an initial public offering price of per share (the midpoint of the price range set forth on the cover page of this prospectus), in a private placement to a private equity firm not affiliated with SCF concurrently with this offering.
 We intend to use the net proceeds from the concurrent private placement to repay outstanding borrowings under the revolving portion of our senior secured credit facility.
-If (1) the price at which we offer the shares of common stock to the public is above \$20.00, (2) the number of shares of common stock offered by us pursuant to this prospectus is less than 13,157,894 shares or (3) the number of shares of common stock offered by the selling stockholders pursuant to this prospectus exceeds 7,900,000, then Tinicum may elect not to purchase any shares of our common stock or to buy only a portion of the shares offered to it.
+If the price at which we offer the shares of common stock to the public is above the range set forth on the cover of this prospectus, the purchaser may elect not to purchase any shares of our common stock or to buy only a portion of the shares offered to it.
 The shares of common stock to be sold in the concurrent private placement are not being offered pursuant to this prospectus and will be subject to certain restrictions on resale in accordance with the Securities Act of 1933, as amended (the "Securities Act").